greetclammy/dynamic-views/README.md

 - Please [open an issue](https://github.com/churnish/dynamic-views/issues) if you run into a problem.
 - Feature requests considered but not prioritized; further development focused on stability and performance.
 - PRs welcome.
 Please reach out if you'd like to help maintain the plugin.

+## Credits

+The theme in the screenshots is [Cupertino](https://github.com/aaaaalexis/obsidian-cupertino).